top of page

 Image-empty-state.png

-Dr Julie Lim is a Senior Lecturer in the Department of Physiology, The University of Auckland.
+A/Prof Julie Lim is a Senior Lecturer in the Department of Physiology, The University of Auckland.
 She received her undergraduate and postgraduate qualifications from the School of Biological Sciences, University of Auckland with her PhD research supported by an AMRF Doctoral Scholarship.
 She then undertook post-doctoral training in the Department of Physiology, University of Auckland, under the mentorship of Professor Paul Donaldson, where she worked on identifying membrane transporters involved in the uptake of antioxidants in the lens.
 She was then awarded a Foundation for Research and Science Technology post-doctoral fellowship in 2007, a Sir Charles Hercus Health Research postdoctoral fellowship in 2010 and received the 2010 Zonta Women in Science Award.
 Julie’s current work focuses on understanding the development of age related eye diseases with a particular focus on the lens and lens cataract.
 Current projects involve investigating the interplay between reactive oxygen species and antioxidants to determine whether endogenous antioxidant defence systems in the lens can be harnessed to elevate antioxidant levels in the lens and delay cataract formation and AMRF funded work investigating inter-tissue cross talk between the lens and other tissues of the eye to maintain ocular health.
+Julie was appointed to the AMRF Board in September 2024.

 Co-Deputy Chair of the AMRF Medical Committee, BSc, MSc, PhD (Auckland)